The Latest: Trump expected to sign executive orders to boost coal

 Musk rejected that characterization, citing research that showed Tesla produced “the most American-made cars.”

-Trump again seeks to boost coal as part of agenda for US ‘energy dominace’
+Trump again seeks to boost coal as part of agenda for US ‘energy dominance’

 Trump is expected to sign executive orders Tuesday aimed at boosting coal, a reliable but polluting energy source that’s long been in decline.